tammalee/revews/content/post/annabelle-creation.md

 <!--more-->
 * Another great movie in the Conjuring universe!
 * Auuuuugh!
-* I felt genuinely sad for Janice
+* I felt genuinely sad for Janice.
+She had a hard time
 * Ohhhhhhhh... that's how they tie this movie to Annebelle?
 Cool!